mochoabuilds/-cognition-/README.md

 *** WORKING PAPER ***

-*** Attached Code: Proof of Concept, Image Classifier ***
+*** ATTACHED CODE >> Proof of Concept, Image Classifier ***

 ## 1 INTRODUCTION

 * Corner stores do more than provide us with essential goods.
 They are where unrelated people relate.
 They are a place you go for the simple pleasure of good conversation.
 The corner store represents the social infrastructure key to safety and prosperity in our young Midwestern cities.
-Tho our corner stores are transforming.
-They've become living laboratories for new communal safety habits.
+Tho our corner stores are amidst a once-in-a-generation shift, as technology becomes more baked into everyday life.
 * This research explores ways to extend the idea of what a corner store could be.
-With the help of many other great minds we develop computing backbones that make corner stores more simple and certain.
-Our goal is to build secure computer vision machines, and supply industry with implementations, architectures, data sets, applications and mixed-methods teams dedicated to the process.
+With the help of many other great minds we develop, deploy and manage computer vision applications that make corner stores more simple and certain.
+Our goal is to build secure handheld computer vision machines, and supply more industries with implementations, architectures, data sets and mixed-methods teams dedicated to the entire process.

 ## 1.1 HOW DO WE BUILD COMPUTER VISION MACHINES?